asmhoa-assignments/NLP-Capstone/_posts/2019-04-11-evaluating-ideas.markdown

         - We would have to make several assumptions about what features define a dialect, and annotating for them will be time-consuming and difficult.
 2. **Idea 2 (Supervised Classifier)**
+    - Premise: n-gram models still outperform neural methods when it comes to differentiating language that is very similar.
+Word embeddings alone cannot help us differentiate between small differences in dialects, especially without a parallel corpus.
+This project should improve on the n-gram method in terms of accuracy.
+    - Pros
+        - This work would be useful to the larger community, and the method could be extended to other tasks where we need to find similarities between texts
+        - Amol is excited about this one
+    - Cons
+        - We did not find a suitable corpus in our research so we may not be able to complete this task
 3. **Idea 3 (Translation)**

 ## Codebases